-The demands for onsite storm water retention, the need to defer capital expenditure on kerb and channel replacement and the much needed regeneration of an aging urban forest provided the incentive for Salisbury Council investigate putting WSUD to the test.
+The demands for onsite stormwater retention, the need to defer capital expenditure on kerb and channel replacement and the much-needed regeneration of an aging urban forest provided the incentive for Salisbury Council to investigate putting WSUD to the test.
 It is anticipated that there will be significant savings in expenditure on repairing uplifted kerbs and footpaths as the root systems are naturally redirected away from this infrastructure in response to the relocation of water resources to the driest and thirstiest zone currently in the urban environment, the curiously named universal “nature strip”.

 City of Salisbury’s largest asset is its road network.
-The requirement to maintain this important network is more than asphalt and kerbing, it is the management of water which collects and flows through this network.
-Street Trees are a large investment for Council in provision of streetscape amenity, moderate local climate conditions, and frame the presentation of residential homes.
+The requirement to maintain this important network is more than asphalt and kerbing, it is the management of water that collects and flows through this network.
+Street Trees is a large investment for the Council in the provision of streetscape amenities, moderate local climate conditions, and framing the presentation of residential homes.

 Within older residential areas the existing stormwater systems tend to be overland systems that are beginning to show signs of stress.
 Concerns regarding elevated predicted and current climate conditions have motivated alternate investment to reduce stresses upon aging infrastructure.

 As urban density increases through Greenfield and Brownfield developments the available area for street trees to be planted reduces.
-Urban densification further reduces permeable surfaces, reduces the soil’s ability to provide soil moisture levels viable for street trees to grow, maintain health and reach maturity.
-Service provider’s infrastructure further reduces areas in which street tree placements can be considered viable.
+Urban densification further reduces permeable surfaces and reduces the soil’s ability to provide soil moisture levels viable for street trees to grow, maintain health and reach maturity.
+The service provider’s infrastructure further reduces areas in which street tree placements can be considered viable.

-Council is actively working towards future proofing these systems with simple solutions to create sustainable outcomes for the benefit of residents and council.
-These outcomes address issues regarding increased storm water volumes, ponding of stormwater, reducing leaf litter debris, improving overall urban permeability, moderating soil moisture levels, passive irrigation of street trees and increased street tree vitality.
+Council is actively working towards future-proofing these systems with simple solutions to create sustainable outcomes for the benefit of residents and the council.
+These outcomes address issues regarding increased stormwater volumes, ponding of stormwater, reducing leaf litter debris, improving overall urban permeability, moderating soil moisture levels, passive irrigation of street trees and increased street tree vitality.

 The City is predominantly a residential area but also has substantial industrial, commercial and rural areas.
-To tall and area is 161 square kilometres, including Adelaide’s second commercial airport and RAAFE dinburgh, many parks,reserves, walking trails and wetlands.
-Horticultural enterprises (mainly vegetable growing) are located on the western fringes of the urban development.
-Significant growth over the previous two decades has been fuelled by factors including major urban development projects,industrial investment, aburgeoning defence sector and strong growth intertiary education.
+Too tall and the area is 161 square kilometres, including Adelaide’s second commercial airport and RAAFE dinburgh, many parks, reserves, walking trails and wetlands.
+Horticultural enterprises (mainly vegetable growing) are located on the western fringes of urban development.
+Significant growth over the previous two decades has been fuelled by factors including major urban development projects, industrial investment, a burgeoning defence sector and strong growth in tertiary education.
 General Motors Holden’s Elizabeth vehicle assembly plant is located in an adjoining suburb.

 Salisbury has gained international recognition for its integrated water management practices, and particularly stormwater harvesting and aquifer storage and recovery.
 It has eight stormwater harvesting sites supported by 150km of purple pipe network.